 This course will introduce you to the elements of metal building systems and the flexible design options that enhance the aesthetic look and feel of the building.
 In addition, the course will demonstrate how metal buildings are resilient against high-wind events.

-This special report shares the informed perspectives of five leaders of modular home construction, one of the housing industry’s most compelling topics.
+Five leaders of modular home construction share their informed perspectives on one of the housing industry’s most compelling topics.